effect-handlers/wasm-effect-handlers/README.md

 * See the [formal specification](https://github.com/effect-handlers/wasm-effect) for the proposed semantics for effect handlers.

+* This extension is designed to be compatible with the proposed exception handler extension.
+The specification for [exception handlers is being developed in a separate branch](https://github.com/effect-handlers/wasm-effect-handlers/tree/exception-handlers).

 Original `README` from upstream repository follows...

 # spec